Table of Contents

 What Is The Average California Workers’ Comp Settlement?

-The average value of workers’ compensation settlements in California is around $2,000 to $20,000.
+There is no set value of workers’ compensation settlements in California.
 It varies wildly, depending on the severity of the injury, the worker’s wages, and the type of accident.
-Employees who sustain much more serious injuries, like amputations, can expect to receive higher compensation than those who suffer from minor bodily injuries, like small cuts or bruises.
+Employees who sustain severe injuries, like amputations, may be able to pursue higher compensation than those who suffer from minor bodily injuries, like small cuts or bruises.

 Can The IRS Take My Workers’ Comp Settlement?

 The Internal Revenue Service doesn’t generally take workers’ compensation settlements if you owe back taxes.
 According to Section 6334 of the U.S. Code, any amount payable as workers’ compensation is exempt from levy.
-Furthermore, these benefits are not taxable in most cases, like with personal injury settlements.
+Furthermore, these benefits are generally not taxable, similar to personal injury settlements.

 What Are 5710 Fees?
 Will They Affect My Worker’s Comp Settlement?